 Stock Options.
 Stock options may be granted under our 2020 Plan.
 The exercise price of options granted under our 2020 Plan must at least be equal to the fair market value of our common stock on the date of grant.
 The term of an option may not exceed ten years.
 With respect to any participant who owns more than 10% of the voting power of all classes of our (or any of our parent's or subsidiaries') outstanding stock, the term of an incentive stock option granted to such participant must not exceed five years and the per-share exercise price must equal at least 110% of the fair market value of a share of our common stock on the grant date.
 The administrator may grant incentive stock options under the 2020 Plan for a period of ten years from the earlier of the date our board of directors approved the 2020 Plan or the date that our stockholders approved the 2020 Plan.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, certain shares, promissory notes if permitted by applicable law, cashless exercise, net exercise, as well as other types of consideration permitted by applicable law.
 After the termination of service of an employee, director or consultant, he or she may exercise his or her option for the period of time stated in his or her option agreement.
 In the absence of a specified time in an award agreement, if termination is due to death or disability, the option will remain exercisable for six months.
 In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for six months.
-In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for 90 days following the termination of service.
-An option, however, may not be exercised later than the expiration of its term.
-Subject to the provisions of our 2020 Plan, the administrator determines the terms of options.
+In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for six months.
+In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for six months.
+In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for six months.
+In all other cases, in the absence of a